Insolvency and Bankruptcy Code, 2016

-The Insolvency and Bankruptcy Code, 2016 (IBC) is an Indian law which creates a consolidated framework that governs insolvency and bankruptcy proceedings for companies, partnership firms, and individuals.
+The Insolvency and Bankruptcy Code (IBC), 2016 is an Indian law which creates a consolidated framework that governs insolvency and bankruptcy proceedings for companies, partnership firms, and individuals.

 Background

 Prior to the IBC, the legislative framework for insolvency and restructuring was fragmented across multiple legislations, such as the Companies Act 2013, the Sick Industrial Companies (Special Provisions) Act, 1985, Securitization and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002, the Recovery of Debts due to Banks and Financial Institutions Act (RDDBFI Act), 1993, and others.

 History

-On 22 August 2014, the Ministry of Finance created the Bankruptcy Legislative Reforms Committee (BLRC).
+On 22-August-2014, the Ministry of Finance created the Bankruptcy Legislative Reforms Committee (BLRC).
 The committee was headed by T. K. Viswanathan, and tasked with drafting a new bankruptcy law.
-The Committee submitted its report, which included a draft bill, on 4 November 2015.
-A modified version of the draft bill, after the incorporation of public comments, was introduced in the Sixteenth Lok Sabha by Finance Minister Arun Jaitley as the Insolvency and Bankruptcy Code, 2015.
-The bill was tabled on 23 December 2015.
+The Committee submitted its report, which included a draft bill, on 04-November-2015.
+A modified version of the draft bill, after the incorporation of public comments, was introduced in the Sixteenth House of the People by Finance Minister Arun Jaitley as the Insolvency and Bankruptcy Code, 2015.
+The bill was tabled on 23-December-2015.
 A Joint Parliamentary Committee on the Insolvency and Bankruptcy Code, 2015 (JPC) was set up and the bill was referred to it for detailed analysis.
-The JPC submitted its report, which included a new draft of the Bill, 28 April 2016.
-It was passed by the Lok Sabha on 5 May 2016, and by the Rajya Sabha on 11 May 2016.
-Subsequently, it received assent from President Pranab Mukherjee and was notified in The Gazette of India on 28 May 2016.
+The JPC submitted its report, which included a new draft of the Bill, 28-April-2016.
+It was passed by the House of the People on 05-May-2016, and by the Council of States on 11-May-2016.
+Subsequently, it received assent from President Pranab Mukherjee and was notified in The Gazette of India on 28-May-2016.